 Last week at Build, we announced general availability of Azure Dev Spaces.
 This add-on for Azure Kubernetes Service (AKS) enables your team to develop applications with cloud velocity.
 Run your service in a live AKS cluster and test it end-to-end, without affecting your teammates.

 Today we’re excited to announce the preview availability of the new Visual Studio Container Tools Extension (Preview) for Visual Studio 2019.
 This is an important milestone in the iteration of our container tooling in Visual Studio, as we try to empower developers to work better with their containerized applications directly from within the IDE.
 The current Visual Studio Tools for Containers provide a great getting started experience for developers building new containerized applications, as well as capabilities to containerize an existing application.

 Today we’re excited to announce the private preview of a set of developer services that enable you to work from anywhere, and on any device, complete with the most intelligent productivity and collaboration tools in the industry.
 You can easily provision cloud-hosted developer environments, and then connect to them from Visual Studio, Visual Studio Code, or the new Visual Studio Online web-based companion editor.

 Visual Studio 2019 version 16.1 Preview 2 is now available with performance and reliability improvements as well as enhancements to C++, debugging, extensibility, and the IDE experience.

-Search for your project templates or enable custom filters with language, platform, and project type tags.
-Starting in Visual Studio 16.1 Preview 2, you can add our built-in tags as well as custom tags to your project templates for increased discoverability in the New Project Dialog.
+Enable custom filters for your project templates with language, platform, and project type tags for increased discoverability in the New Project Dialog.
 In this walkthrough, you will learn how to build a Visual Studio project template, add tag(s) to it, and deploy it as a Visual Studio extension.